tamaskenez/nmt/README.md

 - A GUI app helps creating/managing the language entities and writing the comments describing dependencies, namespaces and visibility.
 - In a pre-build step added by a CMake utility function we invoke a command-line tool which parses the .h files and writes all the boilerplate and cpp files and adds them to the CMake target.

-# Development plan and status
+## Development status

+The repository builds a command-line tool: `nmt` and a GUI application `nmtqt`.

-There's a working command-line tool: `nmt` which parses the source files and creates the boilerplate headers and cpp files.
+The `nmt` command-line tool is working: it parses the source files and creates the boilerplate headers and cpp files.
 The development of the GUI tool has just started.
 I will dogfood the `nmt` tool by writing most of the GUI app in nmt-style single-language-entity headers.

-# Targets
+## Targets

-The repository builds a command-line tool: `nmt` and a GUI application `nmtqt`.
-The other modules are static libraries.
+`nmt` and `nmtqt` are executables, the other modules are static libraries.
 The arrows mean *uses*.

 <img width="1001" alt="image" src="https://github.com/tamaskenez/nmt/assets/4126943/090a773f-da19-4e81-9dd4-f5bd04167415">